Paediatric Dermatologists London and Essex

 What is paediatric dermatology?

-Paediatric dermatology is a branch of medicine involving the diagnosis and treatment of skin conditions in children.
-Paediatric dermatologists are specialist doctors who can treat a wide variety of skin conditions such as acne, rashes, eczema and warts.
+Paediatric dermatology involves diagnosing and treating skin conditions in children.
+Paediatric dermatologists can treat many varied skin conditions, such as acne, rashes, eczema and warts.

 Common paediatric skin conditions

-The most common skin conditions that we see in young patients are:
+Some of the most common skin conditions we see in children include:

 Common paediatric skin conditions